 A client requesting the representation of a resource conforming to a profile MUST identify the resource by a Uniform Resource Identifier (URI) [RFC3986] and MUST identify a profile either by a URI or a token that unambiguously identifies the profile for the server within that request/response session.

-In this abstract model, we don't assume any specifics about client, server, resource, metadata, request or response.
+In this abstract model, we don't assume any specific details about client, server, resource, metadata, request or response.

 There are two main types of request that a client might make of a server regarding content negotiation by profile.
 A client wishing to negotiate for content via a profile adhering to this specification MUST be able to implement these two request types.